How we plan our work

-We have to restore essential services to homes and businesses as soon as possible after they fail.
+We had to restore essential services to homes and businesses as soon as possible after they failed.
 That's why they're called essential services: fresh water, wastewater, storm water, and safe transport corridors.
-Aftershocks often damage these services, so each severe aftershock typically brings us a new batch of urgent unscheduled rebuilding work.
+Aftershocks often damage these services, so each severe aftershock typically brought us a new batch of urgent unscheduled rebuilding work.

-These repairs may be only temporary in nature.
-For example, we may need to patch pipe breakages, but in the long term we plan to replace large sections of the pipe with much stronger materials.
+Some of these repairs were only temporary in nature.
+For example, we needed to patch pipe breakages, but in the long term we plan to replace large sections of the pipe with much stronger materials.

 We distinguish between permanent rebuilding work and temporary repairs.

-Sometimes we cover over our temporary repairs just enough to make the surface above safe until we return to fix the problem permanently and make the infrastructure stronger.
+Sometimes we covered our temporary repairs just enough to make the surface above safe until we return to fix the problem permanently and make the infrastructure stronger.
 That's why you sometimes see us dig up a section we've already filled over.